jpedro/jpedro.github.io/random.md

 the approved go, and only when there’s a clear reward for it.
 Fresh meat assigned to add features or fix stuff are only allowed to touch the minimal amount of code, in the smallest amount of time.
-And every 10 years, say hello to my little big-bang-rewrite friend (_cue Tony Montana_).
+And every 10 years, say hello to my little friend, aka that big-bang rewrite (_cue Tony Montana_).

 And that’s why, everywhere you go, every company is "operating on a